 - Keep adding powdered sugar until the frosting is thick and fluffy.

 - Once the frosting is ready, add a few drops of food coloring at a time, mixing well before adding more.

 - To decorate the vegan frosted sugar cookies, pipe or spread the frosting onto completely cooled cookies.
 If the cookies are warm, the vegan frosting will melt.

 - Once frosted, cookies should be stored in an airtight container for the freshest cookies all week long!

 These numbered steps match the numbered photos above and are for illustration purposes.
 For the complete list of ingredients and instructions for vegan sugar cookies, please see the recipe below.

 WHAT TO SERVE WITH VEGAN FROSTED SUGAR COOKIES

-Looking for more gluten-free cookiesMake a whole gluten-free cookie platter with these copycat tagalongs!
-This salty sweet combo is one that you just cannot resist.
+Looking for more gluten-free cookies?
+Fill your gluten-free cookie platter with these copycat tagalongs!
+This salty-sweet combo is one that you just cannot resist.

 You can always find me in the afternoon with some homemade cold brew coffee.
-The sweet sugar cookies are such a perfect complement for my afternoon pick-me-up.
+These sweet sugar cookies are such a perfect complement to my afternoon pick-me-up.